16 Great Reasons to Visit Brasov, Romania in 2025

 Brașov, Old Town

-2. Located in Transylvania, the most fascinating region of Europe
+2. Located in Transylvania, Europe’s most fascinating region

-You might not know Brașov but you surely have heard about Transylvania.
+You might not know Brașov, but you surely have heard of Transylvania.
 The mysterious region is home to the mythological figure of Dracula.
-It was a historical figure, Vlad the Impaler, that inspired this myth.
-He was the ruler of Wallachia back in the 15th century and was known for his cruel punishments such as impaling his enemies.
+It was a historical figure, Vlad the Impaler, who inspired this myth.
+He was the ruler of Wallachia back in the 15th century and was known for his cruel punishments, such as impaling his enemies.
 Also, his father’s name was Vlad Dracul, which, in Romanian, would translate to Vlad The Devil.
 This name clearly contributed to his reputation.

-So history apart, the region of Transylvania is living up to its reputation, with stunning castles and beautiful nature all around.
+So, history aside, the region of Transylvania is living up to its reputation, with stunning castles and beautiful nature all around.
 It’s located in the center of the country and surrounded by the Carpathians, the third-longest European mountain range.

-3. The Castle of Dracula is just a half-hour drive away
+3. Dracula’s Castle is just a half-hour drive away

-To be entirely honest Vlad the Impaler had little to do with the castle as he only passed by Bran on his way to attack Brașov in 1459.
-The castle is connected to the figure of Dracula mostly due to Bram Stoker and his description of the castle which matches Bran Castle.
+In reality, Vlad the Impaler had little to do with the castle, as he only passed by Bran on his way to attack Brașov in 1459.
+The castle is connected to the figure of Dracula mostly due to Bram Stoker and his description of the castle, which somewhat matches Bran Castle.

 Bran Castle